uriel1998/weather.sh/README.md

 Copy (and edit, as appropriate) the `weather_sh.rc` file to `$HOME\.config`.
 The first line is the OpenWeatherMap API key
-The second line is your default location
+The second line is your default location.
+(See note below)
 The third line is your default degree character (either `c` or `f`)
 The fourth line is True or False depending on whether or not you want icons displayed for the weather.